RatulSaha705/EduNex-Interactive-Learning-Mentorship-Platform/README.md

 I contributed to this project as part of a group collaboration.
 This fork is maintained to document my contributions and for further development and reference.

+## Project Documentation
+This repository includes comprehensive project documentation for reference.
+A detailed PDF file is provided that describes the complete feature set, system functionality, and module-level details.
+Additionally, a PNG image containing the class diagram is included to illustrate the system architecture and class relationships.

 ## My Contributions
 I worked on the **Mentorship & Discussion module**, which focuses on communication and academic guidance within the platform.
 Implemented features include: